Ameobea/homepage/notes/content/posts/machine-learning-benchmarks-on-the-7900-xtx.md

 It's well known that NVIDIA is the clear leader in AI hardware currently.
 Most ML frameworks have NVIDIA support via CUDA as their primary (or only) option for acceleration.
 OpenCL has not been up to the same level in either support or performance.

 That being said, the 7900 XTX is a very powerful card.
 It has 24GB of VRAM, a theoretical 60 TFLOPS of f32, and 120 TFLOPS of f16.
-The recent AI hype wave is also incentivizing AMD to beef ML support on their cards, and they [seem to be making real investments](https://twitter.com/LisaSu/status/1669848494637735936?s=20) in that space.
+The recent AI hype wave is also incentivizing AMD to beef up ML support on their cards, and they [seem to be making real investments](https://twitter.com/LisaSu/status/1669848494637735936?s=20) in that space.

 I ran some benchmarks to get a feel for its real-world performance right now.